Maumagnaguagno/HyperTensioN/README.md

 ruby pb1.rb
 ```

-The parsing engine is still under development and eventually will be able to read both PDDL operators and JSHOP methods and operator, and convert to Hypertension code.
-This is not uncommon, as JSHOP itself compiling methods and operators to Java, trying to achieve the best performance possible.
+The parsing engine is still under development and eventually will be able to read both PDDL operators and JSHOP methods and operators, and convert to Hypertension and JSHOP code.
+This is not uncommon, as JSHOP itself compiles the input to Java, trying to achieve the best performance possible.
 Currently JSHOP is the only language being supported.
-If no output folder is provided the system prints out what was understood from the files.
+If no output folder is provided the system only prints out what was understood from the files.
+The goal is to have Hyparser as a module/namespace for the parsers and Hypothesis as a module/namespace for the compiler tools.
+The namespace that encapsulate both as a tool is called Hype.
+You can always not believe the Hype and convert files by yourself.

 ```
-ruby Hyparser.rb domain_file problem_file [output_folder]
+ruby Hype.rb domain_file problem_file [output_folder]
 ```

 ## API